Bingle-Proxy/Request-Web-Proxy/README.md

 # VIP

-* An Android application will be created from your website upon request.
+* An Android (web) application will be created from your website upon request.
 * If requested, you can change the favicon and the color of the site elements.
 * The income from advertising is paid to you.
+* The phrase "Made by Bingle Proxy" is removed.